-Main ingredients and substitutions
+Main Ingredients and Substitutions

 Black beans are a good source of protein and fiber, plus they contain plenty of magnesium.
 They’re a nutrient-dense ingredient that boosts the nutritional value of this treat.

-Unsweetened applesauce adds body, moistness, and a little extra sweetness to this black bean cake.
+Unsweetened applesauce adds body, moistness, and a little extra sweetness to this cake.
 You can use either homemade or store bought applesauce – just be sure it doesn’t contain added sugar or the end result might be too sweet.

 This recipe calls for coconut flour, which gives this grain-free cake a satisfying texture and a subtle hint of coconut flavor.
 I don’t recommend substituting other types of flour in this recipe because coconut flour is much more absorbent than most other flours.